Varo Bank Review

 There are no foreign transaction fees, and you can send money between other Varo accounts for free.

-The Varo app easily connects with apps like Venmo or to external accounts for easy transfers.
+The Varo app connects easily with apps like Venmo or external accounts for easy transfers.

-There’s no minimum deposit requirement to open a new account, so even if you’re starting from scratch, you can sign up.
+There’s no minimum deposit requirement to open a new account, so you can sign up even if you’re starting from scratch.

 Varo Savings Account

-Varo Savings is a high-yield savings account that comes with the tools and rates to help you build your account balance over the long term.
+Varo Savings is a high-yield savings account with the tools and rates to help you build your account balance over the long term.

 There are no monthly maintenance fees or minimum balance requirements.

-At the moment, the standard annual percentage yield (APY) for the account is 3.00%, which is fairly high if you’re familiar with typical online banking rates.
+Currently, the account’s standard annual percentage yield (APY) is 3.00%, which is fairly high if you’re familiar with typical online banking rates.

-However, Varo’s bonus rate now earns at 5.00% on balances up to $5,000 with qualifying requirements.
+However, Varo’s bonus rate now earns 5.00% on balances up to $5,000 with qualifying requirements.

 Here’s what you’ll need to do in each statement period to get it: